akruszewski/gibl/manuscript/chapter1.md

 So if everybody agreed to use this ledger as a source of truth, there would be no need to exchange physical money at all.
 Everybody can just use the ledger to put or retrieve money to it.

-To give a quick summary of our example for motivation above:

-1. As the most basic building block, we have a transaction record (block)
-1. A block contains (among other data) transactions
-1. We have a ledger that is a ordered list of all valid blocks (blockchain)
-1. Every peer involved with the ledger has a wallet
-1. Every record in the ledger is signed by the owner, and can be verified by the public (digital signatures)
-1. The ledger is in a decentralized location, that is, everybody has their own copy of the ledger
-1. Trust is based upon proof of work (mining)

 ## 1.2.
 Bitcoin

 Bitcoin is the world's first cryptocurrency.
 In November 2008, a link to a paper authored by Satoshi Nakamoto titled "Bitcoin: A Peer-to-Peer Electronic Cash System" was published on a cryptography mailing list.
 Bitcoin's white paper is consisted of 9 pages, however, it is mostly theoretical explanation of the design, and as such may be a bit overwhelming to newcomers.